 The rubbing between shoes and hard particles of dirt are the main cause of scratches on hardwood floors.
 Therefore it’s so important to keep this kind of flooring clean all the time.

 In addition, some hardwood floor cleaners contain polyacrylic urethane or polyurethane to provide a gloss finish.
+It is good to clean wood stain perfectly.

 Laminate Floor Cleaners